rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 and then adds the given offset to the selected [`_time` field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field) values before passing them to query [pipes](https://docs.victoriametrics.com/victorialogs/logsql/#pipes).
 Allows comparing query results for the same duration at different offsets.
 Accepts [duration values](https://docs.victoriametrics.com/victorialogs/logsql/#duration-values) like `12h`, `1d`, `1y`.
-For example, the following query returns the number of logs with `error` [words](https://docs.victoriametrics.com/victorialogs/logsql/#word) over the last hour 7 days ago.
+For example, the following query returns the number of logs with the `error` [word](https://docs.victoriametrics.com/victorialogs/logsql/#word) over the last hour 7 days ago.

 ```logsql